paulo-hortelan/telnet-client/README.md

 ## Upgrades from the original

 - Gets full response even when the terminal don't show all the data, only prompts the `--More--`
+- Added login to TL1 protocol

 ## Description

 - Telnet to Linux/UNIX servers
 - Telnet to network routeres (Cisco IOS , Juniper JUNOS, Xtreme XOS, Dlink, BDcom)
+- Telnet to olt (Nokia, Digistar, Phyhome)

 ## Requirement